se2p/ps-wise-2021-program-description/README.md

 ........
 ```

-After playing as first move `1 1 R`, the game computes following board (note that the console is *not* shown:
+After playing as first move `1 1 R`, the game computes following board (note that the console symbol `>` is *not* reported in the following figure for simplicity):

 ```
 ┌───┬───┬───┬───┬───┬───┬───┬───┐[\n]